rfdrake/tel/COMMANDS.md

 # wishlist

-1. Colorized router text, so "show int" errors would show up easily
-2.  scrollback buffer across multiple sessions
+1.  scrollback buffer across multiple sessions
-3. URI methods on the command line, so you could say telnet://routername or ssh://routername if you wanted to override the method
+2. URI methods on the command line, so you could say telnet://routername or ssh://routername if you wanted to override the method
-4. If it doesn't currently work, handle noenable/no aaa properly
+3. If it doesn't currently work, handle noenable/no aaa properly